lubianat/curation_longtrail/adding_sheet_to_zenodo.md

   - __Control sample__: The label of the control samples in the dataset
   - __Perturbed sample__: The label of the perturbed samples in the dataset

-  - Download your table  in two formats: .xlsx and.tsv format

 ## Uploading to Zenodo:
+  - Download your table  in two formats: .xlsx and .tsv format.
+The .tsv format is more machine readable, while .xlsx (the Excel format) is more common among human beings.
   - Go to https://zenodo.org/
-  - Login or sign up to zenodo
+  - Login or sign up
   - Click on Upload (on the top)
   - Click on new upload
-  - Add both files (.tsv and .xlsx) that were downloaded in the previous step.
+  - Add both files (.tsv and .xlsx) that were downloaded previously.
   - Click on the green button "Start upload"
   - Skip the "Community" section
   - Select upload type "dataset"